ba-st/Ansible/docs/WorkerQueue.md

 	applying: [ :messageReceived | messageReceived inspect ].
 ````

-Last we need to spawn a ~minion~ consumer by addding to the end of the script:
+The last collaboration spawns a ~minion~ consumer by addding to the end of the script:

 ````Smalltalk
 minion := Process